smart-edge-open/specs/doc/enhanced-platform-awareness/openness-fpga.md

 ```
 #### Telemetry monitoring

-  Support for monitoring temperature and power telemetry of the FPGA PACN3000 is also provided from OpenNESS with a CollectD collector configured for `flexran` flavor.
-PACN3000 telemetry monitoring is provided to CollectD as a plugin.
-It collects the temperature and power metrics from the card and exposes them to Prometheus from which user can easily access the metrics.
-For more information on how to enable telemetry for FPGA in OpenNESS see [telemetry whitepaper](https://github.com/otcshare/specs/blob/master/doc/enhanced-platform-awareness/openness-telemetry.md#collectd).
+  Support for monitoring temperature and power telemetry of the Intel® FPGA PAC N3000 is also provided from OpenNESS with a CollectD collector that is configured for the `flexran` flavor.
+Intel® FPGA PAC N3000 telemetry monitoring is provided to CollectD as a plugin.
+It collects the temperature and power metrics from the card and exposes them to Prometheus\* from which the user can easily access the metrics.
+For more information on how to enable telemetry for FPGA in OpenNESS, see the [telemetry whitepaper](https://github.com/otcshare/specs/blob/master/doc/enhanced-platform-awareness/openness-telemetry.md#collectd).

   ![PACN3000 telemetry](fpga-images/openness-fpga4.png)

 ### FEC VF configuration for OpenNESS Network Edge
-To configure the VFs with the necessary number of queues for the vRAN workload the BBDEV configuration utility is to be run as a job within a privileged container.
-The configuration utility is available to run as a Helm chart available from `/opt/openness-helm-charts/fpga_config`
+To configure the VFs with the necessary number of queues for the vRAN workload the BBDEV configuration utility is run as a job within a privileged container.
+The configuration utility is available to run as a Helm chart available from `/opt/openness-helm-charts/fpga_config`.

-Sample configMap (can be configured by changing values if other than typical config is required) with profile for the queue configuration is provided as part of Helm chart template `/opt/openness-helm-charts/fpga_config/templates/fpga-config.yaml` populated with values from `/opt/openness-helm-charts/fpga_config/values.yaml`.
-Helm chart installation requires a provision of host name for target node during job deployment.
+Sample configMap, which can be configured by changing values if other than typical config is required, with a profile for the queue configuration is provided as part of Helm chart template `/opt/openness-helm-charts/fpga_config/templates/fpga-config.yaml` populated with values from `/opt/openness-helm-charts/fpga_config/values.yaml`.
+Helm chart installation requires a provision of hostname for the target node during job deployment.

-Install the Helm chart providing configmap and BBDEV config utility job with following command from `/opt/openness-helm-charts/` on Edge Controller:
+Install the Helm chart by providing configmap and BBDEV config utility job with the following command from `/opt/openness-helm-charts/` on Edge Controller:

 ```shell
 helm install --set nodeName=<node_name> intel-fpga-cfg fpga_config
 ```

-Check if the job has successfully completed and the pod created for this job is in “Completed” state.
-Check the logs of the pod to see complete successful configuration.
+Check if the job has completed and that the state of the pod created for this job is “Completed”.
+Check the logs of the pod to see a complete successful configuration.
 ```
 kubectl get pods
 kubectl logs intel-fpga-cfg-<node_name>-xxxxx
 ```
 Expected: `Mode of operation = VF-mode FPGA_LTE PF [0000:xx:00.0] configuration complete!`

-To redeploy job on another node the following command can be used:
+To redeploy the job on another node, use the following command:

 ```
 helm upgrade --set nodeName=<another_node_name> intel-fpga-cfg fpga_config
 ```

-To uninstall the job run:
+To uninstall the job, run:
 ```
 helm uninstall intel-fpga-cfg
 ```

 ### Requesting resources and running pods for OpenNESS Network Edge
-As part of OpenNESS Ansible automation a K8s SRIOV device plugin to orchestrate the FPGA VFs bound to user-space driver is running.
-This will enable scheduling of pods requesting this device/devices.
-Number of devices available on the Edge Node can be checked from Edge Controller by running:
+As part of the OpenNESS Ansible automation, a K8s SRIOV device plugin to orchestrate the FPGA VFs (bound to the userspace driver) is running.
+This enables the scheduling of pods requesting this device.
+To check the number of devices available on the Edge Node from Edge Controller, run:

 ```shell
 kubectl get node <node_name> -o json | jq '.status.allocatable'